-That is why, it does not easily loose when an Igorot male joins traditional dances or perform with the gongs.
+That is why it does not easily lose when an Igorot male joins traditional dances or performs with the gongs.

 How to Wear Igorot Costume for Males?

-Until now, it’s a struggle for me wearing my Igorot Costume but I can do it.
-It just not take as fast as other fellows.
+Until now, it’s been a struggle for me to wear my Costume but I can do it.
+It just does not take as fast as other fellows.

-Now, here is how you wear an Igorot Costume.
+Now, here is how you wear the costume.

 First, place the bahag in between your legs to cover the private parts.
 Use your legs to grip tight on the bahag as you wrap it around your waist.
 Usually, you wrap it in 2 circles, depending on the size.
 After the last circle, lock it on your waist or at your back.

 It’s a bit challenging when you’re just starting but just go on practicing.
 You’ll eventually learn how to properly wrap and tie your costume.

 Tag: Igorot Costume Male